Search

 story

-• what I do Product software, tooling, and verification-heavy systems.
+• work I choose Product software, protocol tooling, and verification-heavy systems where correctness changes the result.

-• next Developer infrastructure, product systems, and correctness-heavy software where careful engineering changes the outcome.
+• looking for Developer infrastructure, product systems, and correctness-heavy software with real users and real constraints.

 principles

-• If a workflow asks for trust, design the internals so they can be checked.
+• If a system asks for trust, make the boundary inspectable.

-• Keep choosing work that teaches judgment, not just speed.
+• Choose work that teaches judgment, not just speed.

 What I want to work on